Worried about taking the train in India? Don’t be. Read This Guide To India Trains.

 Thali for lunch on board the Mumbai Mail.

 As above, the facilities available on different train lines and in stations are varied depending on which class you are travelling.
-And which train station you are stopping at.
+Or which train station you are embarking at.

-In our experience, the AC classes (1A, 2AC, 3AC) have two toilets in each carriage.
-One western style toilet and one squat toilet.
-There should be water to wash your hands but unless you are in First Class there almost definitely won’t be toilet paper provided.
+In our experience, the AC Classes (1A, 2AC, 3AC) have two toilets in each carriage – there is usually one western style toilet and one squat toilet.
+There should be water to wash your hands.
+But unless you are in First Class there almost definitely won’t be toilet paper provided.
 (Plan ahead with that one).

-Train stations also have varied toilet facilities, waiting rooms and shops selling everything from wet-wipes to water and colouring-in books for kids.
+Train stations also have varied toilet facilities in the waiting rooms.
+Though there are shops selling everything from wet-wipes to water and colouring-in books for kids.

-It really depends on the size of city and station.
+• Tip: Facilities really depend on the size of city and station.
 But if you have any doubts or questions, don’t be afraid to ask someone for help.

 India train to Jaipur.